wishperera/worker-pool/readme.md

     })

     ```
-- `workerCount` refers to the number of workers(spawned in go routines) running parellely, and `workerBufferSize` refers to the size of
+- `conf.Workers` refers to the number of workers(spawned in go routines) running in parallel, and `conf.WorkerBufferSize` refers to the size of
    the workers buffered channel.

+- `conf.HashFunc` refers to the bucket hashing algorithm used by job manager
+- `conf.Metrics` is used to set the prometheus metric name space and subsystem for pool metrics
+- `worker_pool.DefaultConfig` can be passed as the config for worker_pool.NewPool() function in which case the
+  defaults will be as follows
+    ```
+        Workers           = 100
+        WorkerBufferSize  = 10
+        Metrics.NameSpace = "worker_pool"
+        Metrics.SubSystem = "worker_pool"
+        HashFunc          =  worker_pool.SHA256
+    ```
 -  adding jobs to the pool

     ```go